 3) Exclusion of polycythemia vera (PV), primary myelofibrosis, chronic myelogenous leukemia (CML), MDS, and other myeloid neoplasms.

-1. Thrombocytosis associated with other myeloproliferative neoplasms: PV, CML, primary myelofibrosis, MDS 5q-, refractory anemia with ringed sideroblasts and thrombocytosis (RARS-T).
+1. Thrombocytosis associated with other myeloproliferative neoplasms: PV, CML, primary myelofibrosis, MDS 5q-, refractory anemia with ring sideroblasts and thrombocytosis (RARS-T).

-3. Familial thrombocytosis (mutations of the thyroperoxidase gene).
+3. Familial thrombocytosis (mutations of the thrombopoietin gene).

 4. Apparent thrombocytosis: Cryoglobulinemia, fragmented erythrocytes, or malignant cells in peripheral blood.

-The choice of treatment depends on the presence of risk factors for thrombotic complications: age >60 years and prior thrombosis.
-In patients with neither, use acetylsalicylic acid (ASA) without cytoreductive treatment, and in those with 1 or both, add cytoreductive treatment.
+The choice of treatment depends on the presence of risk factors for thrombotic complications: age >60 years, mutational status, and prior thrombosis (arterial or venous).
+Patients who are <60 years, have no thrombosis history, and do not harbor the JAK2 mutation (very low risk) are treated with observation alone unless cardiovascular risk factors or vasomotor symptoms are present, in which case acetylsalicylic acid (ASA) may be used.
+All other patients should receive ASA unless they are receiving therapeutic anticoagulation or have acquired von Willebrand disease.
+In patients >60 years or with a history of thrombosis add cytoreductive treatment.
 This may also be considered in patients with platelet counts >1.5 million/microL, progressive myeloproliferation (eg, progressive enlargement of the spleen), uncontrolled systemic symptoms, or evidence of microcirculatory impairment due to platelet clumping that is clinically resistant to ASA.

 1. Cytoreductive treatment: Hydroxyurea (INN hydroxycarbamide) is the first-line drug.
 Second-line treatments are used in:

-1) Patients in whom no significant reduction of platelet counts has been achieved using hydroxyurea.
+1) Patients in whom no significant reduction of platelet counts has been achieved using adequate hydroxyurea doses.